-Seasoned sports bettors, who are also known as sharps, often get the respect of bookmakers, which look up to their thoughts on major bets in big sports events.
+Seasoned sports bettors, also known as sharps, often get the respect of bookmakers, who look up to their thoughts on major bets in big sports events.
 Before they became renowned sharps, they were also veteran punters who just wanted to get ahead over the bookies for profit․

-There are many systems, or schemes for that matter, that punters use and master through years off experience to make it work and give them a major payroll new bettors can envy with.
-One of those effective systems is the Martingale System, which offers mathematical odds that is mostly effective given the right picks at the proper time.
+There are many systems or schemes, for that matter, that punters use and master through years of experience to make it work and give them a major payroll new bettors can envy with.
+One of those effective systems is the Martingale Betting System, which offers mathematical odds that is the most effective given the right picks at the proper time.

 The Martingale System is a process where a bet was placed by a sports bettor on a specific team and an expected result.
 Once the first bet loses, the punter raises his stake on each subsequent bet on the same outcome until he eventually wins.